msfjarvis/msfjarvis.dev/content/posts/migrating-aps-to-material-you.md

 ## The final stretch

 With the visual fixes out of the way, I went in and cleaned up the themes and styles.
 I commonized shared attributes such as fonts and widget styles, created M3 variants of other special-purpose themes we had, and got rid of all the now unused M2 theming.
 Overall, the PR touched 60+ separate files and generated a final diff of `+603,-314` lines.
+The PR can be seen [here](https://msfjarvis.dev/aps/pr/1532).

+We use a third-party library by [Max Rumpf] called [ModernAndroidPreferences] for our settings UI, and it hard-coded the use of AppCompat dialogs.
+Max was extremely helpful and made that customisable for us over the weekend which allowed us to use the appropriate Material You dialogs consistently.
+Huge thanks to Max, and check out his library! <3

 ## Closing notes